LINKS TO EACH GROUP'S SOUNDFILES

 - Beatles - follow the link for the demo.
 It is only a partial recording, though.
 Or you can play along with a YouTube performance at http://www.youtube.com/watch?v=CGN9DCfTngU.
 Not the best performance (it is a middle school, after all!) but it is decent and will give you a feel for the piece.

-- GodBlessAm - This is the recording of the new version, from our May 2013 concert -- it is too fast, but otherwise, pretty good!
+- GodBlessAm - This is the recording of the performance from our May 2016 concert

 - Johnny - This is the recording from the Cape Concert.
 Also find the original by Chuck Berry to get a flavor of the piece in case you don't know it.

 - KindGentle - what a piece... wow.
 Here is the demo version.

 - Lassus - this is our May 2012 concert recording

 - LibertyBellMarch - this is our version, played by my WMS band.
 I found it the other day - bones got a bit messed up, but otherwise a solid performance!
 LibBell-Pryor - this one is performed by the actual Sousa band - he wasn't conducting, Arthur Pryor was (his lead trumpet player).
 Sousa wanted nothing to do with recording on these wax cylinders; he predicted it would be the downfall of live music (he was right) and coined the term, "Canned Music".
 No repeats due to size constriction of the cylinders and no percussion because it was too loud for the technology!
 LibBell-Brion - this is the modern Sousa Band with director Keith Brion (Sousa scholar).
 Great rendition, complete with the Liberty Bell as Sousa wrote it!

 - MilEscort: A great little march, actually by Henry Fillmore.
 Sousa once said, "I wish I had written that march!"